 A thrill for the tens of thousands who lace up their sneakers as well as the cheering spectators who line the route, the Honolulu Marathon covers 26.2 miles on its way to Kapi‘olani Regional Park on the second Sunday in December.

-In late December the Sheraton Hawai‘i Bowl pits a Conference USA team against a Mountain West team; the postseason game is held at Aloha Stadium.
+In late December the Hawai‘i Bowl pits a Conference USA team against a Mountain West team; the postseason game is held at Aloha Stadium.

 See all the AAA recommended events for this destination.

-U.S. Pacific Fleet / flickr
+flickr/U.S. Pacific Fleet

 From Kingdom to StateBritish Capt.
-James Cook gets credit in the history books for being the first European to discover Hawai‘i in 1778, but anthropologists suggest Polynesians have been on the islands since 300 AD.
+James Cook gets credit in the history books for being the first European to discover Hawai‘i in 1778, but anthropologists suggest Polynesians have been on the islands and inhabiting this destination since 300 AD.
 It wasn't until 1810 that the Kingdom of Hawai‘i came to exist under the rule of Kamehameha the Great, the first in a popular dynasty that governed the Hawaiian islands.
 When bachelor Kamehameha V died in 1872, naming no heir, a popular vote placed William Lunalilo on the throne.
 His death just a year later passed governance to David Kalākaua.

 The kingdom's swelling debt under Kalākaua, a global traveler who built Honolulu's Iolani Palace, stirred unrest among his subjects, some of whom pushed to replace him and others who favored ending the monarchy and annexing the islands to the United States.
 A group of dissenters forced Kalākaua to abdicate much of the monarch's authority in the 1887 Constitution of the Kingdom of Hawai‘i, known commonly as the Bayonet Constitution because Kalākaua signed it with a bayonet at his throat.
 When Kalākaua died in 1891, his sister, Lydia Lili‘uokalani became the last of the Hawaiian monarchs.
 Lili‘uokalani's attempt to restore political and economic power to the throne spurred troops from the USS Boston to come ashore in Honolulu on Jan.
 17, 1893, and depose her in a bloodless coup.